 Figure 9: Gear Change - Cycling and Walking Key Design Principles (Source: Gear Change67)

-6.8 Local Transport Note for Cycle Infrastructure Design (LTN 1/20)68 is strongly advocated by Active Travel England and St Helens Borough Council.
-LTN 1/20 provides design guidance for cycling infrastructure.
-There are 5 Core Design Principles which are set out as essential requirements to deliver high quality infrastructure and achieve more people travelling by cycle and foot.
-These principles state that walking and cycling networks and routes should be Coherent, Direct, Safe, Comfortable and Attractive; and the guidance indicates that inclusive and accessible design should run through all proposals.
+more people travelling by cycle and foot.
+These principles state that walking should be Coherent, Direct, Safe, Comfortable and Attractive; and the guidance indicates that inclusive and accessible design should run through all proposals.